 Join our newsletter for updates and exclusive content!

 The goal of any camper van conversion is to utilize every bit of space efficiently.
-A headliner shelf, or an overhead cab shelf, is the perfect solution for optimizing otherwise dead space in your van.
-And, trust us, when we tell you that space is valuable storage space for things like blankets, jackets, outdoor rugs, and other things that don’t have an obvious home in your campervan.
+A headliner shelf, or an overhead cab shelf, is the perfect solution for optimizing otherwise dead space in your camper van.
+And, trust us, when we tell you that space is valuable storage space for things like blankets, jackets, outdoor rugs, and other things that don’t have an obvious home in your camper van.

 Campervan Headliner Shelf